 Visiting the Heineken factory once was one of the most appreciated tourist attractions of Amsterdam because it meant you would pay around €1 to enter, endure a guided tour through the factory to finally make your way towards the bar: where you could drink as much Heineken beer as you wanted!

+Those days are gone.
 The Heineken Experience is still housed in the former brewery of Heineken.
 And that’s about all that’s interesting about the current Heineken Experience.

-5. Ice Bar
+5. The Ice Bar

-Do you want to pay €19,50 to have two drinks in a freezer?
+Do you want to pay € 25,00 to have three drinks in a freezer?
 Doesn’t sound attractive?
 Ice Bars have been popping up all around the world and funnily, it’s always for tourists.
 Locals just don’t go there.
 That at least should give you hint.